 Furthermore, critical chain dependencies are becoming more worrisome: you can manage your IT risks well as a financial organization, but what about your suppliers and other chain partners?
 As of January 17, 2025, financial institutions and their service providers are obliged to comply with DORA.
-In this blog, you will learn what you absolutely need to know about DORA.
+Key information about DORA is outlined below.

 DORA aims to harmonize cybersecurity across all European institutions and create a basic framework for the entire sector.
 In the Netherlands, the level is generally higher than average, but security doesn’t stop at national borders.